 - In the last method where we used WordArt, go to the Format Shape panel and just change the Text Direction to Horizontal in Text Options.

 - It is better to keep the orientation angle at 30 or 60 for a better presentation view.

 - Use the keyboard shortcuts Alt + H + O + I and Alt + H + O + I + A to autofit the column and row height respectively.

 - Never forget to select the cells that you want to change orientation.
-Otherwise, it will not show any result.
+Otherwise, it will not show any results.

-Concluding the article with the hope that it was a helpful one on how to change text orientation in excel with 5 methods.
+I concluded the article with the hope that it was a helpful one on how to change text orientation in Excel with 5 methods.
 You also learned the process to return to the default state.
 Let us know your insightful suggestions.